Mirk95/KeywordEmbedding/README.md

 3. Finally, in **Embedding Construction**, the corpus of sentences is passed to an algorithm for learning word embeddings.
 The approach is totally agnostic to the actual word embedding algorithm used.
 Depending on available external information, some optimizations can be performed to the graph and the workflow to improve the embeddings’ quality.

 ## RETRO
->RETRO is a framework that provides tools to automatically extract text values from a PostgreSQL database, represent those text values by a continuous vector representation using a word embedding model.
+> "RETRO is a framework that provides tools to automatically extract text values from a PostgreSQL database, represent those text values by a continuous vector representation using a word embedding model.
 In order to incorporate semantic knowledge from the database into the representation, it extracts additional relational information from the database and uses this knowledge to refine the embeddings by a relational retrofitting method.
-The resulting embeddings can then be used to perform machine learning tasks.
+The resulting embeddings can then be used to perform machine learning tasks".

 The relational retrofitting approach is shown in the folloqing figure, taken from the authors' paper:
 <p align="center">